cincimatti/Bus-Tracker-Exercise/README.md

 DESCRIPTION:
 This application shows bus stops from MBTA (Massachusetts Bay Transportation Authority) between MIT and Harvard.

+HOW TO RUN:
+The software is hosted on github.
+It can be reached at https://cincimatti.github.io/Bus-Tracker-Exercise/.
+Load the URL into a browser to get started.

+ROADMAP:
+1.)
+ROADMAPPED FEATURES: Additional user selectable bus routes 2.)
+ROADMAPPED FEATURES: Time of Day for each Stop

 OPERATING INSTRUCTIONS:
 The web URL will open a map using the Mapbox API with a view assigned to Cambridgeport in MA.
 There are two buttons located at the top left side of the screen for user controls.